RealDeop/NPST/README.md

    Main Use Set the specfied value to a letter

     /rdi
-   Main Use generate a random integer using /rdi although /rdi is a little bugged
+   Main Use generate a random integer using /rdi

     /rds
    Main Use generate a random string using /rds